Actindo-AG/Documentation/PIM/Integration/03_ManageAttributeGroups.md

   ![Add attributes](../../Assets/Screenshots/PIM/Settings/AttributeGroups/AddAttributes.png "[Add attributes]")

-3. Select the checkboxes of the attributes in the list, you want to add to the selected attribute group.
+3. Select the checkboxes of the attribute you want to add to the selected attribute group.
-  A toolbar is displayed above the list.
+  The editing toolbar is displayed above the list.

   > [Info] Enable the *Only Unassigned Attributes* toggle above the list to hide all attributes that are already assigned to an attribute group.

-4. Click the [ADD] button in the toolbar.
+4. Click the [ADD] button in the editing toolbar.
   The *Add attributes to attribute group* view is closed.
 The selected attributes have been added to the attribute group.

   > [Info] The new attributes are always added at the end of the attribute list.
 If you want to change the position of an attribute in the list, see [Change the order of attributes within a group](#change-the-order-of-attributes-within-a-group).